Cr4sh/pico_dma/README.md

 <img src="https://raw.githubusercontent.com/Cr4sh/pico_dma/master/docs/images/pico_evb_cable.png" width="580">

-By default Pico DMA stats its operation in autonomous mode.
+By default Pico DMA starts its operation in autonomous mode.
 To switch from autonomous mode to UART-controlled mode you need to press CPU reset `SW2` push button while holding `SW1` mode select button, and release mode select after user LED `A` of the board lights up.
 To switch back to the autonomous mode you can either push CPU reset button or just reboot the target to which the board is connected over M.2 port.

 In UART-controlled mode you can use `evb_ctl.py` program to load desired payload UEFI DXE driver image into the SPI flash chip of the board with the following command: